How do I remove the obstacles in my way?

 Credentials

-I spent 17 years at Christian Louboutin, rising to SVP of Global Communications, before leaving to found Le Trente — a social learning studio at the intersection of mindfulness, story, and authentic expression.
-I am a certified mindfulness meditation teacher (MMTCP with Tara Brach and Jack Kornfield), a trained life coach (Martha Beck's Wayfinder program), and have studied extensively in nonviolent communication, somatic awareness, and narrative.
+I spent 17 years at Christian Louboutin, rising from Saturday girl to General Manager (UK) to SVP of Global Communications, before leaving to set off on my own as a brand and communications consultant.
+In 2025, I founded Le Trente, a hybrid social learning studio, that offers salons, podcasts, masterclasses and workshops, for the intellectually hungry and the spiritually curious.
+I am a certified mindfulness meditation teacher (MMTCP with Tara Brach and Jack Kornfield), a trained life coach (Martha Beck's Wayfinder IFC certified program), and I continue to study extensively, following my instinct to blend nonviolent communication, somatic awareness, storytelling and other techniques.

 I host two podcasts — Out of the Clouds and The Mettā View — and teach weekly meditation on Insight Timer.
 My coaching draws on everything I have lived, studied, and built.
 Which is to say, it's entirely my own.